Pakistan violates ceasefire at J-K's Poonch | Headlines

 Pakistan violates ceasefire at J-K's Poonch

-Pakistan on Friday violated the ceasefire along the Line of Control in the Balakote sector of the Poonch district here.
+Pakistan on Saturday violated the ceasefire along the Line of Control (LoC) in the Degwar and Malti sectors of Jammu and Kashmir's Poonch district.

-Pakistan initiated the unprovoked firing of small arms and shelling with mortars at about 4:30 pm, today.
+Pakistan initiated the unprovoked ceasefire violation with small arms and shelling with mortars at around 9:15 pm today.

 - READ MORE ON: